ShiLab-GitHub/ADdetection/README.md

+# ADdetection
-# Alzheimer’s disease Early screening and Staged Detection with Plasma proteome using Machine Learning and Convolutional Neural Network
+Alzheimer’s disease Early screening and Staged Detection with Plasma proteome using Machine Learning and Convolutional Neural Network

 # Usage
 source code and data of AD detection with Longitudinal protein panel is in folder Longitudinal Protein Panel.